spring-projects/spring-integration/build-spring-integration/resources/readme.txt

 To build and run the sample applications that are included with this distribution, view the README.txt file in the 'samples' directory.

-To checkout the project from the SVN head and build from source, do the following:
+To checkout the project from the SVN head and build from source, do the following (NOTE: this requires Ant 1.7.1):

     svn co https://src.springsource.org/svn/spring-integration/trunk .
     cd build-spring-integration